Alexander Fleming: Purification and stabilisation

-In Oxford, Ernst Boris Chain and Edward Abraham were studying the molecular structure of the antibiotic.
+In Oxford, Ernst Chain and Edward Abraham were studying the molecular structure of the antibiotic.
 Abraham was the first to propose the correct structure of penicillin.
 Shortly after the team published its first results in 1940, Fleming telephoned Howard Florey, Chain's head of department, to say that he would be visiting within the next few days.
 When Chain heard that Fleming was coming, he remarked "Good God!
 I thought he was dead."

 Norman Heatley suggested transferring the active ingredient of penicillin back into water by changing its acidity.
 This produced enough of the drug to begin testing on animals.
 There were many more people involved in the Oxford team, and at one point the entire Sir William Dunn School of Pathology was involved in its production.
 After the team had developed a method of purifying penicillin to an effective first stable form in 1940, several clinical trials ensued, and their amazing success inspired the team to develop methods for mass production and mass distribution in 1945.

 Fleming was modest about his part in the development of penicillin, describing his fame as the "Fleming Myth" and he praised Florey and Chain for transforming the laboratory curiosity into a practical drug.
 Fleming was the first to discover the properties of the active substance, giving him the privilege of naming it: penicillin.
 He also kept, grew, and distributed the original mould for twelve years, and continued until 1940 to try to get help from any chemist who had enough skill to make penicillin.
 Sir Henry Harris summed up the process in 1998 as: "Without Fleming, no Chain; without Chain, no Florey; without Florey, no Heatley; without Heatley, no penicillin."
 The discovery of penicillin and its subsequent development as a prescription drug mark the start of modern antibiotics.